MOZGIII/gmd/README.md

   + *github* - something similar to new GitHub style
   + *metal* - something like older GitHub style

-Actually, the deafult style is also (very very old) GitHub style ;)
+Actually, the deafult style is also (a very very old) GitHub style ;)